CountingWhatCounts/wmcsrp-2/README.md

 # West Midlands Cultural Sector Research Project 2.0

+## Introduction

-Repository for the West Midlands Cultural Sector Research Project 2.0
+This repository contains the data sources and processing for the West Midlands Cultural Sector Research Project 2.0.
+Openness is a core principal of this project, and therefore all code and data is being published here.

 ## Data Sources